oeo/ward/readme.md

 # ward: a personal vault

-ward is nothing fancy, just a bunch of bash scripts that'll keep your secret files safe but also as accessible as you'd like by using git. consider it digital safe for your sensitive files. it encrypts your stuff, keeps it integrity-checked, and even throws in some two-factor auth stuff for good measure. it's pretty straightforward:
+ward is a bunch of bash scripts that will keep your secret files safe but also as accessible as you'd like. i designed it to use it dangerously within git. consider it digital safe for your sensitive files. it encrypts your stuff, keeps it integrity-checked, it is written in bash and it's pretty straightforward:

 - encrypts your files using gpg
 - lets you check if someone's messed with your encrypted stuff